-The ER diagram for student enrollment system shows the relationships of the student enrollment entities in its database design.
+The student enrollment system’s ER diagram shows the relationships of the student enrollment entities in its database design.
 This describes the logical structure of the system’s database or data storage.
-It is done by identifying the student enrollment process entities, their properties, and the interactions between them.
+It is done by figuring out the entities in the student enrollment process, their properties, and how they work together.

 The database design is sketched out using student enrollment system ER diagrams.
-This database sketch becomes the actual basis of the system’s data storage that will serve as data destination and source.
+This database sketch becomes the actual basis of the system’s data storage that will serve as both a data destination and a source.